Jbleezy/BO1-Reimagined/README.md

 * Now uses model from Black Ops 3
 * Zombies now get attracted immediately
 * Fixed a bug where zombies would attempt to get sucked into a Gersch Device shortly after it had already disappeared
+* Fixed a bug where zombies would not always switch back to their normal run animation after a Gersch Device ends
 * Changed upwards projectile speed

 #### Hacker